glouppe/info8006-introduction-to-ai/lecture7.md

 The MLP architecture is appropriate for tabular data, but not for images.
 We want to design a neural architecture such that:
-- in the earliest layers, the network respond similarly to similar patches of the image, regardless of their location;
+- in the earliest layers, the network responds similarly to similar patches of the image, regardless of their location;
 - the earliest layers focus on local regions of the image, without regard for the contents of the image in distant regions;
 - in the later layers, the network combines the information from the earlier layers to focus on larger and larger regions of the image, eventually combining all the information from the image to classify the image into a category.